GrahamDumpleton/mod_wsgi/docs/user-guides/configuration-guidelines.rst

 practice this shouldn't actually be required as the Alias directive should take precedence over WSGIScriptAlias, but good practice all the same.

-Note that there is never a need to use SetHandler to reset the Apache content handler back to 'None' for URLs mapped to static files.
-That this is a requirement for mod_python is a short coming in mod_python, do not do the same thing for mod_wsgi.

 Limiting Request Content
 ------------------------